bring/developer-site/content/api/pickup-point/visitingaddress.md

 weight: 4
 hidden: true
 ---
-There are two sets of addresses in the response, postbox (`address` and `postalCode`) and visiting address (`visitingAddress` and `visitingPostalCode`).
+There are two  of addresses in the response, postbox (`address` and `postalCode`) and visiting address (`visitingAddress` and `visitingPostalCode`).
 Postbox address is required to get a package produced correctly, use this AS RECIPIENT address on label.
 Visiting address is more appropriate for user interface (Street address of the PIB).